 These are the best kids tablets you can buy right now.
 We've tested and reviewed 10 of the best tablets for kids and we'll explain what to look for when choosing a children's tablet.

-New entry: Kurio Tab 2 and Amazon Fire
+New entries: Kurio Tab 2 and Amazon Fire

 Best kids tablets: Price

 The list you'll find below includes some relatively old tablets.
 That's because there isn't a massive amount of choice, and it's possible to pick up older tablets for a bargain now.
-Models such as the original Tesco Hudl cost £120 when launched in 2014, but you can buy a refurbished model from eBay for under £40 now, or £49 from Tesco itself.
+Models such as the original Tesco Hudl cost £120 when launched in 2014, but you can buy a refurbished model from eBay for under £40 now.
 That's exceptional value for a proper Android tablet with the Google Play Store and all of Google's apps.

 At the top end, you could buy your child an iPad for £319 (for the iPad mini 4) or even an iPad Air 2 for £399.
 The issue is that iPads don't have great parental controls.
 They're also quite fragile.
 But, they have the widest selection of apps and games, many of which are free.
 You can buy child-proof iPad cases, too, and disable Safari (to prevent web browsing) and restrict music, videos, apps and games to the appropriate age level.

 You have a basic choice when it comes to choosing a tablet for your kids.
 You could go for a standard tablet intended for adult use and try to lock it down (or not) to ensure they don't see things in apps or online that you'd rather they didn't.

 While we're in lecturing mode, we should also point out that parents should be keenly aware of the amount of screen time their kids are exposed to.
 For more on this see: How much screen time is healthy for children?
 Health risks of too much kid screen time.